h-enes-simsek/SimpleSinglePurposeProcessor/README.md

 /design_docs contains design documents of register block, alu and top view of processor architecture, and finalreport.pdf describes my state machine that operates division.

 A little note if anyone wonders why I didn't use long division.
-Because there are only two registers can access ALU in this design and I had no right to change the design; so, I had to use a simpler fsm.
+Because there are only two registers can access ALU in this design and this situation increases the fsm complexity.
+I had no right to change the design; so, I had to use a simpler fsm.